sjsamarth07/weave_neo4j/README.md

 ## Neo4j Target Database
 Please run a Neo4j database locally.
-You can download Neo4j from https://neo4j.com/download-center/ or run it in Docker:
+You can download Neo4j from https://neo4j.com/download-center/

+### Note:
+Apologies for not using Airflow, I read this requirement in the very last moment, if it is a must requirement given an extra day I can implement the pipeline using airflow.